fusion-energy/neutronics_material_maker/README.md

 [![N|Python](https://www.python.org/static/community_logos/python-powered-w-100x40.png)](https://www.python.org)
 # Design goals
-The material composion impacts the transport of neutrons and photons through the material and therefore neutronics codes require information on the material composition to accuratly model particle behaviour.
+The material composion impacts the transport of neutrons and photons through the mmaterial.Neutronics codes attempt to simulate the transport of particles through matter and  therefore require the material composition.
 This software aims to ease the creation of customisable materials for use in neutronics codes

 # Features
-- Generate isotopes, materials, chemical compounds, homgenised mixtures
+- Generate isotopes, materials, chemical compounds and homgenised mixtures
-- Retrieve isotope compostions, isotopes fractions and density
+- Retrieve isotope compostions, isotopes fractions and material density required for material cards
 - Customise your creation with optional isotope enrichment, packing fractions and more

 # Installation